Expression (album)

-Expression is an album by jazz saxophonist John Coltrane, recorded in early 1967 and released in late September of that year, around Coltrane's birthday, and two months after his death.
-This was the first posthumous release of a Coltrane recording, and the last album he personally authorized.
+Expression is a studio album by jazz saxophonist John Coltrane, recorded in early 1967 and released in late September of that year, around Coltrane's birthday, and two months after his death.
+This was the first posthumous release of a Coltrane recording.
+It was also his first charting album, reaching a small No. 194 on the Billboard Top LPs.

 Background and reception

 All of the pieces on Expression were recorded in early 1967 at Van Gelder Studio in Englewood Cliffs, NJ.
 The track titled "Offering" was recorded on February 15 with Coltrane's quartet, which at the time consisted of Alice Coltrane on piano, Jimmy Garrison on bass, and Rashied Ali on drums.
 "Offering" was re-released, along with the entirety of the February 15 session, in 1995 on Stellar Regions.
 A week later, Coltrane and Ali recorded duo tracks that would later be released on Interstellar Space (1974) and Jupiter Variation (1978).
 On March 7, the quartet recorded "Ogunde" and "Number One".
 The latter did not appear on the original LP release but was added for the CD reissue.
 "Number One" also appears on Jupiter Variation.
-The exact recording dates for the two remaining tracks is currently unknown.
+The exact recording dates for the two remaining tracks are currently unknown.
 "Expression" features the quartet, while "To Be" was recorded by the quartet plus Pharoah Sanders and possibly Algie DeWitt on bata drum.
 On this track, Coltrane plays alto flute, while Sanders plays flute and piccolo.

-In May 1967, Coltrane, who had been suffering from liver cancer since mid-1966, and who had canceled a number of concerts that month, "spent days stretched out on a coach, listening back to his recent recording sessions."
+In May 1967, Coltrane, who had been suffering from liver cancer since mid-1966, and who had canceled a number of concerts that month, "spent days stretched out on a couch, listening back to his recent recording sessions."
 On July 14, three days before his death, Coltrane met with producer Bob Thiele to finish plans for the album, and suggested the title Expression.